BBMM-Software/companycompass/README.md

   - To start the api
     - ``go mod vendor`` for installing the dependencies
     - ``go run main.go``
+# Chatbot API
+- Python API that is capable of crawling websites to generate a context used to determine a contextual output to an answer

 # Structure
 - PytonApi(question) -> Answer